fbpx

 Irrigation

 Sea Buckthorn plants require irrigation from bloom through harvest to ensure good berry quality.
-Avoid overwatering as raspberries are very susceptible to root rot caused by heavy wet soils.
+Avoid overwatering as sea buckthorn plants are very susceptible to root rot caused by heavy wet soils.

 Overhead irrigation can be used but it may encourage diseases.
 Direct application of water to the root system by means of drip or trickle systems is a better practice.